Updated July 5, 2026

 Any employer expecting to have employees should get a quote before payroll starts, especially if the business is in healthcare, retail, food service, agriculture, or another sector with active workplace injury exposure.

-The state data lists sole proprietors and partners as exemptions, but the answer depends on how the business is structured and whether any workers are classified as employees.
+Sole proprietors and partners are listed as exemptions, but the answer depends on how the business is structured and whether any workers are classified as employees.

 If a covered employee cannot work after a job-related injury or illness, the policy can help replace a portion of their income while they recover, subject to the policy and claim rules.